Favourited 1582 times

 In the spring and early summer (May-June) the garden is in focus and it is therefore important that you enjoy and have some experience and interest in the wonders and labour of organic gardening.
 The autumn is mainly for harvesting vegetables and berries and fruit from the garden and picking mushrooms and berries from the wild.
 Picking, harvesting and preserving is then at the core.
 In midwinter (March-April) people who are good with chainsaws or swinging axes for wood chopping are always welcome!
 November and December is a time for indoor work including painting and decorating, sorting, mending, sowing, upholstery or updating websites and other computer based work.
 In addition people who can help with general things like cleaning, painting, sorting, cooking, MAC stuff/Lightroom, archiving, mending etc. are always welcome☺️

-In the summer of 2020 we plan to build a mobile sauna and a movable summer vista for the chickens, so it would be great if someone wants to contribute to these projects.
-In June I also need help by someone who is comfortable with heights to paint the roof of the barn as well as work in the organic garden.
-I promise great views:)
+This coming summer (2021) we plan to build a mobile sauna in late June/July, a willow fence around the veg garden and make a new composting area so it would be great if someone wants to contribute to these projects.
+In May/June I also need help by someone who is comfortable with heights to paint the roof of the barn and a wall of the house.
+I promise great views:) I also need help with the organic garden throughout the summer.

 Engeløya is easy to get to by public transport.
 Either by train or plane from Trondheim/Oslo or Bergen to the nearest city, Bodø, and then by expressboat or bus to Engeløya.
 Make sure your arrival in Bodø corresponds with the boat from Bodø to Bogøy (on Engeløya) which leaves at 18.00 Mon-Sat.
 19.00 on Sundays.
 Note: The boat is the catamaran HURTIGBÅT and not the HURTIGRUTE destined for Svolvær.
 You can also come here by bus.
 We will send you more details and a map of how to get to the boat in Bodø.